point-source/infinity_for_reddit_builder/README.md

    - Click "Generate new token"
    - Give your token a descriptive name (e.g., "Obtainium for Infinity")
    - Set the expiration as needed
-   - Under "Repository access", select "Only select repositories" and choose your private fork
+   - Under "Repository access", select "Only select repositories" and choose your private repository
    - Under "Permissions", expand "Repository permissions"
    - Set "Contents" to "Read-only" (this is all Obtainium needs)
    - Click "Generate token"
    - Copy the token (you won't be able to see it again)

-3. Add your fork to Obtainium:
+3. Add your repository to Obtainium:

    - Open Obtainium and tap the "+" button
-   - Paste the URL to your fork (e.g., `https://github.com/yourusername/infinity_for_reddit_builder`)
+   - Paste the URL to your repository (e.g., `https://github.com/yourusername/infinity_for_reddit_builder`)
    - Override source to "GitHub"
    - Paste your Personal Access Token into the appropriate field near the bottom
    - Tap "Add App"